• Skip to primary navigation

 Kimchi Making

 Kimchi, perhaps the most famous use of gochugaru, relies on these chili flakes for its signature spicy and tangy flavor.
-They're essential in various types, such as napa cabbage kimchi and nabak kimchi, a watery variation.
+They're essential in various kimchi types, such as napa cabbage kimchi and nabak kimchi, a watery variation.
 Gochugaru adds not just heat but also a subtle smokiness that enhances the fermented taste.

-Cucumber salad (Oi Muchim) and radish kimchi (Kkakdugi) also benefit from gochugaru, which adds a balanced spice that complements the crisp texture of the vegetables.
+Cucumber salad (oi muchim) and radish kimchi (kkakdugi) also benefit from gochugaru, which adds a balanced spice that complements the crisp texture of the vegetables.
 This versatile ingredient is indispensable in kimchi recipes.

 Stews and Soups